Serving Connecticut including West Hartford, Norwalk, Stamford1-855-200-7133

 These concrete steps have suffered from severe settling over time and have separated from the foundation structure.

 Mud jacking is effective for heavier concrete structures when used in conjunction with slab piers.
 It should not be considered as a standalone solution to lifting a footing or floor slab that has settled in your home.

 In most cases, mud jacking alone will not be able to lift both a slab and the heavy partition walls that sit on top of it.
 In cases where mud jacking isn't effective, we often recommend installing slab piers instead.

 If mud jacking does lift the concrete slab, it may be difficult to control where mud jacking lifts the walls, causing them to lift unevenly.

 More importantly, this kind of concrete repair solution is temporary.
 Even with the voids filled, the soil below is likely to continue settling over time.
 Ultimately, you'd have to call your contractor to your home over and over again to repeat the mud jacking process -- or call someone who can use a different solution that can fix it once and for all!

 Mud jacking is also not appropriate as a "do-it-yourself" repair.
 Mud jacking requires special equipment and professional experience.
 All work should be done through a trained, professional mud jacking contractor who has excellent knowledge of local soil conditions.

-Connecticut Basement Systems is Connecticut and Westchester County, NY's trusted concrete leveling contractor.
-Schedule an estimate in Danbury, New Haven, Fairfield, Greenwich, Ossining, New Rochelle, White Plains and nearby to learn more about why PolyLevel® is our top choice for repairing sunken driveways, sidewalks and more!
+Connecticut Basement Systems is Connecticut's trusted concrete leveling contractor.
+Schedule an estimate in Hamden, Fairfield, Greenwich, Trumbull, Darien, New Canaan, Milford and nearby to learn more about why PolyLevel® is our top choice for repairing sunken driveways, sidewalks and more!